Trainline homepage

 If a historical Easter egg hunt sounds like a good way to spend the Easter weekend, then look no further than Hampton Court Palace.
 Set in the palace’s 60-acre gardens, you’ll find out about the incredible history of the people who lived here as you search for the elusive gold bunnies.
 Find them all for a chocolate surprise!
 The Easter trail is included in admission, so why not make a day of it and explore the palace too?

-• How to get there: Hop on the train to Kew Bridge.
-From here, you’re a short walk from Elizabeth Gate, one of the entrances to the gardens.
+• How to get there: Hop on the train to Chessington South.
+From the station, you're just a ten-minute walk from the resort.

 8. Easter at Warwick Castle